nathanb/sandbox-ts-monorepo/README.md

 ### Project tsconfig
 Each tsconfig is standalone and responsible for its own package.
 So its output paths are relative: `./dist`.
 Notice when doing full build generated files all land in the correct places for each of the three projects.
 I've also enabled `declarationMaps` and `declaration` in the `lib-*` projects to allow source mapping back from package import paths.

+With a recent update, I've added two sets of tsconfigs.
+The main one: `tsconfig.json` will be consumed by VSCode itself and applies to ALL files in the solution including test files.  `tsconfig.build.json` (and the root `tsconfig.json`) are responsible for actually building the actual runtime code (non-web projects).
+Each of these sets uses `references` to their corresponding configs.